 Sambar is usually served with steamed rice as one of the first courses of both formal and everyday south Indian cuisine.
 A two-course meal of sambar mixed with rice and eaten with a vegetable side dish followed by yoghurt mixed with rice is a typical southern Indian staple.
 Vada sambar and idli sambar are popular for breakfast or an evening snack in the south Indian states.
 Sambar is also served as a side dish for dosa.

 In this recipe, I have used potato, carrot, green beans, onions and tomatoes.
 However, you could use whatever is in season, or in the refrigerator.
 The two things you cannot substitute are the pigeon peas (toor dal) and the tamarind.

-Although the recipe below uses a pressure cooker, it can be done adequately on the stovetop, but will take longer – around 40-45 minutes cook time.
+Although the recipe below uses a pressure cooker, it can be done adequately on the stovetop but will take longer – around 40-45 minutes.

 - 1.2 litres water

 - 3 tbsp mustard oil

 - 6 shallots - coarsely chopped

 - 1 tsp salt